 We get fooled because alcohol is considered a legal drug.
 This means that there is a lot more investigation on the direct consequences of alcoholism on children and families.

-That study paints a grim image for people attempting to extricate themselves from the hold of addiction: The adult children of alcoholics have a four-fold increased risk of ending up being problem drinkers as adults compared with the standard populace.
+That study paints a grim image for people attempting to extricate themselves from the hold of addiction: These men and women have a four-fold increased risk of ending up being problem drinkers as adults compared with the standard populace.

 They also are considerably more likely to start drinking during teenage years.
 Plus, early alcohol consumption forecasts ongoing drinking problems.